 A while ago we answered the difference between onegai and kudasai.
-In this article we will answer what is the difference between sumimasen and gomennasai and when to use each of these words.
+In this article, we will answer the difference between sumimasen and gomennasai and when to use each of these words.

-At a basic level, sumimasen It's apologize for something you have the “right” to do, like, when passing through a crowd or getting the attention of a waiter in a restaurant.
-The gomennasai is used when you do something inappropriate.
+On a basic level, sumimasen It is apologize for something you have a “right” to do, like when you walk through a crowd or get the attention of a waiter in a restaurant. already the gomennasai is used when you do something inappropriate.

-So, when walking in a crowd, you can speak sumimasen (excuse me), but if you step on someone's feet you say gomennasai (excuse).
+So when walking in a crowd you can speak sumimasen (excuse me), but if you step on someone's foot you say gomennasai (excuse).

 What does Sumimasen mean?

-O Sumimasen it's like saying "excuse me," or a light apology, or when you ask a question of someone on the street, while trying to do anything that might be a nuisance to another person.
+The Sumimasen it's like saying "excuse me," or a light apology, or when you ask a person on the street, when trying to do anything that might make someone else uncomfortable.

-O sumimasen it is a little more formal than gomennasai, because it is a more sincere way.
-When you apologize to an Elderly, it is common to say sumimasen.
-Older people tend to use sumimasen more than young people.
-Both “gomennasai” and “sumimasen” are used when you make mistakes or upset someone.
+The sumimasen it's a little more formal than gomennasai, because it's a more sincere form.
+When you apologize to an Elder, it is common to say sumimasen.
+Older people tend to use sumimasen more than younger people.
+Both “gomennasai” and “sumimasen” are used when you make some mistakes or bother someone.
 “Sumimasen” is also used to express gratitude.

-When you apologize to someone of a higher level than you, such as your boss, it is best to use the sumimasen, because the gomennasai can seem more childish.
+When you apologize to someone of a higher level than you, like your boss, it's best to use the sumimasen, because the gomennasai may seem more childish.

-There are informal versions of the words sumimasen that are: すまん (suman) or すまない (sumanai), its use has the same meaning, but with a degree of chance.
+There are informal versions of the words sumimasen that are: すまん (suman) or すまない (sumanai), its use has the same meaning, but with a degree of causality.

-Sumimasen it can also mean "Thank you" as well as arigatou.
-You can use it in place of arigatou when someone does something for you, so you're apologizing for the inconvenience and thanking you.
+Sumimasen it can also mean "Thank you" just like arigatou.
+You can use it in place of arigatou when someone does something for you, so you are apologizing for the inconvenience and thanking you.

 What does Gomennasai mean?

-There are informal versions of the word like ごめんね (gomenne - occasional) or ごめん (gomen - more casual).
+There are informal versions of the word such as ごめんね (gomenne – occasional) or ごめん (gomen – more casual).
 It is very common to use these versions among friends and family.

-申し訳ありません (Mōshiwakearimasen) or 申し訳ございません (Mōshiwakegozaimasen) is a more formal version of gomennasai, used when we make a very serious, unforgivable mistake, on occasions of paramount importance, or when we are apologizing on behalf of or various people.
-This apology is usually made with a reverence.
+申し訳ありません (Mōshiwakearimasen) or 申し訳ございません (Mōshiwakegozaimasen) is a more formal version of gomennasai, used when we have made a very serious, unforgivable mistake, on important occasions, or when we are apologizing on behalf of several people or an organization.
+This apology is usually made in conjunction with a reverence.